Kr1st1an-F/dt142g-labb1/README.md

 ## File system
 One file for database. (.txt)
 Each message consists of:

 From which user (X) to which user (Y). (*) means to public chat

-    Message

-        EXAMPLE: M 0 Donut
+EXAMPLE: 1 3 What’s up!

 Each person consists of:
 Indicator that it is a person (M) and person id (X)

 Name

-    EXAMPLE: 1 3 What’s up!
+EXAMPLE: M 0 Donut